mcosovic/JuliaGrid.jl/docs/src/examples/observability.md

 !!! note "Info"
     Users can download a Julia script containing the scenarios from this section using the following [link](https://github.com/mcosovic/JuliaGrid.jl/raw/refs/heads/master/docs/src/examples/analyses/observability.jl).

-We begin by defining the power system, specifying buses and branches, and setting the generator at the slack bus:
+We define the power system, specify buses and branches, and assign the generator to the slack bus:
 ```@example 6bus
 using JuliaGrid, HiGHS # hide
 @default(template) # hide